Tony Abbott for UK post-Brexit trade role sparks outrage | DW | 04.09.2020

 Labour's Women and Equalities Secretary Marsha de Cordova on Friday tweeted that it is "time for the PM to do the right thing," after sending a joint letter to Boris Johnson's government warning Abbott's views "are both dangerous and divisive."

-The letter had several high profile signatories, including actor Sir Ian McKellen and Pride in London, a not-for-profit organization that supports the LGBTQ community in the British capital.
+The letter had several high profile signatories, including actor Sir Ian McKellen and Pride in London, a not-for-profit organization that supports the LGBT+ community in the British capital.

 Green Party lawmaker Caroline Lucas said on Twitter that Abbott was "a misogynist bigot, opposed to equal rights, a climate denier, Australia's worst-ever PM and someone who admits himself that his word can't be trusted."